achillesp/laravel-filterable/readme.md

 ## Usage

-To filter a model, you need to use the trait Filterable.
+To be able to filter a model, you need to use the trait Filterable.

 ```php
 use Achillesp\Filterable\Filterable;